kartonfarkas/api_docs/source/suite/contacts/removing_contacts_from_contact_list.rst

    * - 400
      - 3004
      - List name contains invalid character(s).
-     - The provided name contains characters which are not allowed.
+     -
    * - 400
      - 3005
      - Contact list with the requested name already exists.
-     - A contact list with the requested name already exists.
+     -
    * - 400
      - 3004
      - Description contains invalid character(s).
-     - The provided description contains characters which are not allowed.
+     -
    * - 400
      - 3003
-     - Invalid datatype for the list of external ids.
+     - Invalid datatype for the list of external IDs.
 Array expected.
-     - The provided data for the list of external IDs is not an array.
+     -
    * - 400
      - 3002
-     - The list of external ids exceeds the maximum size.
+     - The list of external IDs exceeds the maximum size.
      - Too many contacts were requested; the number of contacts is limited to 10,000.
    * - 400
      - 3004
-     - Invalid contact list id: [id]
+     - Invalid contact list ID: [id]
      - The provided contact list ID has an invalid format or does not exist.